Line Operators in $U(1|1)$ Chern-Simons Theory

 The derived loop space as a $B$ model has been investigated by \cite{ben2010integral} and recently by \cite{gammage2022betti}.
 If we additionally Koszul dualize the fermion $\Psi_-$, we arrive at precisely the category of matrix factorizations considered above, if we replace $eZ^+Z^-$ by $(e^{2\pi i e}-1)Z^+Z^-$, which does not change the category.
 In conclusion, we have the following diagram of categories: \be

 \ee The categories in the first row are braided tensor categories and, as we have shown, might have more than one braided tensor structure.
-The category on the second row is known to have an $E_2$ structure.
-We then come to the puzzle that the category in the second row might have more than one $E_2$ structure.
+The category on the second row is known to have an $E_2$ structure, and is the Drinfeld center of the category $\mathrm{Coh}(\C/\Z_k)$.
+This $E_2$ structure is most directly comparable to the one from $\CA_{(k,1,0)}$, since this is the double of $\C\cdot \Z_k\ltimes \C[\Psi_+]$.
+However, due to the abelian equivalence $\CA_{k}\textrm{-mod}\simeq \CA_{(k,1,0)}\textrm{-mod}$, we came to the puzzle that the category on the second row has more than one braided monoidal structure.